DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 2. Update `CMakeLists.txt`
 3. Test
 4. Tag master branch
-5. Run the deploy action on GitHub
+5. Run the "deploy" action on GitHub
 6. Build the documentation
 7. Update the website
 8. Create release on GitHub